 You can place the certificate and notification advertisements as required by the Ontario Construction Act, while fulfilling the legal definition of a “newspaper” under the Legislation Act (2006), quickly and economically by following these simple instructions.

 - Email it to us at firstname.lastname@example.org.
 You can also fax the form to (613) 702-5357.

 - Once we receive the form, we’ll verify and confirm we’ve received it, and send you a proof.

-- Once you’ve confirmed the proof is okay, we’ll publish your ad/notice in two business days and post it on our searchable notice page.
+- Once you’ve confirmed the proof is okay, we’ll publish your ad/notice the next business day and post it on our searchable notice page.
 We’ll then send you a copy of the ad with the certificate to confirm the publication date for your records, along with the final invoice.

 - Please check the ad to make sure it is right.
 While we take care and review the ads before publication, you will want to ensure that everything is correct right away after the advertisement is published.